VanVatCorporation/DoubleClips-iOS/README.md

 [<img height='50' style='border:0px;height:50px;' src='https://storage.ko-fi.com/cdn/kofi6.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' />](https://ko-fi.com/W7W11RA9FH)

 ## ⚙️ Install

 iOS installation isn’t currently possible, so please wait.
 (I’m a bit short on cash for the $99.99 annual fee)

+## 🧧 Happy Lunar New Year

+Project development will be on hold until the 10th day of the Lunar New Year (February 26) in celebration of the holiday.
+Thank you for your understanding, and Happy New Year! 🍻

 ## 🚜 Current Features